Code-Institute-Submissions/how-till-spake-norn-irish/README.md

 - Open source control in VS Code and select **"Publish to GitHub"**
 - If prompted, sign into GitHub to connect your account to VS Code if you haven't done so already
 - In source control, select **"Publish to GitHub"**
-- Give your repository a name and select **"Publish to GitHub public repository"**
+- Give your repository a name and select **"Publish to GitHub Public Repository"**
 - After the repository is successfully published to GitHub, you can use git bash to add, commit and push any changes to the GitHub repository
 - To stage a file commit, use ```git add``` and the name of the file you want to commit
 - After adding a file to commit, use ```git commit -m "add commit message"``` to specify what changes you have made to that file